Extensions for enterprise

 The second difference affects how sideloaded extensions appear in the browser.
 For example, both the "You have a new extension" notification and the list of installed extensions include an additional warning stating that the extension is from an unknown source.

 The third and final difference affects how sideloaded extensions behave on browser startup.
-Sideloaded extensions on devices that are either domain-joined or MDM enabled will behave like extensions from the Windows Store.
+Sideloaded extensions on devices that are either domain-joined or MDM enabled will behave like extensions from the Microsoft Store.
 However, sideloaded extensions on devices that are not domain-joined or MDM enabled will be turned off during browser startup and require the user to take explicit action.

 Shortly after browser startup (after ~10 seconds of inactivity) the following notification will appear near the bottom of the window.